Medical ultrasound

 Ultrasound is composed of sound waves with frequencies greater than 20,000 Hz, which is the approximate upper threshold of human hearing.
 Ultrasonic images, also known as sonograms, are created by sending pulses of ultrasound into tissue using a probe.
 The ultrasound pulses echo off tissues with different reflection properties and are returned to the probe which records and displays them as an image.

 A general-purpose ultrasonic transducer may be used for most imaging purposes but some situations may require the use of a specialized transducer.
 Most ultrasound examination is done using a transducer on the surface of the body, but improved visualization is often possible if a transducer can be placed inside the body.
 For this purpose, special-use transducers, including transvaginal, endorectal, and transesophageal transducers are commonly employed.
 At the extreme, very small transducers can be mounted on small diameter catheters and placed within blood vessels to image the walls and disease of those vessels.

 Types

+Mode

 The imaging mode refers to probe and machine settings that result in specific dimensions of the ultrasound image.

 Several modes of ultrasound are used in medical imaging: